Khust: WWII and the Holocaust

 Prior to 1939, Jews thrived in Khust and owned many businesses.
-When the city became part of Hungary in March 1939 again, many Jewish citizens were forced into labor camps.
+When the city became part of Hungary in March 1939 again, many Jewish citizens were forced into labour camps.
 A ghetto was established, and Jews from other regions were forced to live there.
-Additional ghettos were established nearby in Iza and Szeklence (toda Sokyrnycia, Ukraine).
+Additional ghettos were established nearby in Iza and Szeklence (now Sokyrnytsia, Ukraine).
 By April 1944, most Jewish residents were killed at Auschwitz.
 Prior to the war, there were 8 synagogues in the city.
 One survives and is in use today.